 - Contribute to longer lasting physical and psychological health.

-The workshop was held in Reykjavík 27-28 September 2023 with participants from many of the groups identified in the phase of the project.
+The workshop was held in Reykjavík 27-28 September 2023 with participants from many of the groups identified in the first phase of the project.
 The main outcomes were presented at a meeting of the Nordic climate ministers in the Norwegian Parliament 1st November, with an emphasis on recommendations to the Nordic governments.
 The meeting was also the venue for the premiere of a short documentary about the workshop.

 Client: The Nordic Council of Ministers